-- "Approval limit" and "Authority to commit" shall include the total value of all commitments made in the contract, including any future years or options committed to (if applicable).
-Values shall exclude GST/PST. - Staff may delegate the above approvals to an individual that is temporarily performing their role in an acting capacity. - The above approvals are for the commitment to contract only, and do not apply to approval of invoice payments.
-Limits and roles for the approval of invoice payments may be different and will be determined in accordance with the Finance Department. - The RDOS's general practice shall be that the individual who signs the contract commitment will be different to the individual who signs and approves invoice payments for the same goods/service.
+- "Approval limit" and "Authority to commit" shall include the total value of all commitments made in the contract, including any future years or options - Staff may delegate the above approvals to an individual that is temporarily performing their role in an acting capacity. - The above approvals are for the commitment to contract only, and do not apply to approval of invoice payments.
+Limits and roles for the approval of invoice payments may be different and will be determined in accordance with the Finance Department. - The RDOS' general practice shall be that the individual who signs the contract commitment will be different to the individual who signs and approves invoice payments for the same goods/service.